vahidAK/NanoMethPhase/README.md

 # More info about methylation callers
 Output Per-read methylation call file from the current versions of methylation callers mentiond above (Nanopolish, f5c>=v0.7, Megalodon, and DeepSignal) are compatible with NanoMethPhase.
 Here are some more information about their output per-read methylation call file and compatibility with methyl_call_processor:
-nanopolish and f5c>=v0.7 produce the following columns and the CpG coordinates are zero-based and coordinates for both strands is based on positive strand (positions for the CpG from both strands are the same):
+nanopolish and f5c>=v0.7 produce the following columns and the CpG coordinates are zero-based and coordinates for both strands are based on positive strand (positions for the CpG from both strands are the same):
 ```
 chromosome	strand	start	end	read_name	log_lik_ratio	log_lik_methylated	log_lik_unmethylated	num_calling_strands	num_motifs	sequence
 chr2	+	200000365	200000365	50152360-5abb-4e1f-9ce0-c08a49d65b57	3.91	-142.10	-146.01	1	1	GTGAACGCTTT